-In Ontario, older adults past their 80th birthday will automatically receive a letter in the mail containing a renewal form to fill out and a document outlining the steps they’ll need to take for over 80 driving license renewal.
+In Ontario, older adults past their 80th birthday will receive a letter containing a renewal form and a document outlining the steps they’ll need to take for over 80 driving license renewal.

 Your loved ones won’t receive their letter until three months before their license expires.
 This gives them plenty of notice and time to make arrangements to follow the following steps.

-Once the mail notice has been delivered, older adults will need to make arrangements to attend a session during which they will go through their licence renewal.
+Once the mail notice has been delivered, older adults must make arrangements to attend a session during which they will go through their licence renewal.
 Note that this does not necessarily mean a test, as a senior driving test in Ontario is not required in all cases.

 You’ll need to call 416-235-3579 in Toronto or 1-800-396-4233 on a toll-free basis to start booking your appointment.
-Your loved one should have their driver’s licence handy to provide the number when requested.
+Your loved one should have their driver’s licence handy to provide the requested number.
 This would also be an excellent time to ask for any special accommodations and clarify requirements, such as wheelchair accessibility or an interpreter for foreign or sign language.

 Note that over 80 driving licence renewal is available for up to 6 months at most – after this period, the licence will expire and will no longer be valid in Ontario.
 Therefore, it’s good to have your parents and grandparents consider promptly renewing their request.

 Before the session, the individual will be required to watch an educational video about driving and road rules which should serve as a refresher for your loved one.
-This is an important step that should not be skipped, as they will undergo a screening exercise during the session that may call upon details within the video.
-These will not be the equivalent of senior driving test questions – instead, these questions are usually based upon the contents of the video itself.
+This important step should not be skipped, as they will undergo a screening exercise during the session that may call upon details within the video.
+These will not be the equivalent of senior driving test questions – instead, they are usually based upon the contents of the video itself.

 The renewal session will take around half an hour in most cases and will require the individual to bring along some specific items:

-The session itself will involve testing the participant’s vision and performing the screening mentioned above exercise, a cognitive test for seniors in Ontario.
+The session will involve testing the participant’s vision and performing the screening mentioned above, a cognitive test for seniors in Ontario.
 Depending on the results, note that your loved one may be required to book an appointment for a senior driving test in Ontario.
-It may also be necessary to connect with a medical professional and follow up with additional medical record information.
+Connecting with a medical professional and following up with additional medical record information may also be necessary.

 If the cognitive test results for seniors in Ontario require it, your loved one may be required to pass a road test as part of their licence renewal process.
 This is affected by how well the older adult performs during the screening and based on their driving record in the province.

-For the most part, an over 80 driving test is not much different from a regular driving test.
+An over 80 driving test is not much different from a regular one.
 However, they will likely consider specific circumstances and conditions that might limit a good range of motion when driving.
-Note that it won’t require a written component or studying using senior driving test questions.
+It won’t require a written component or studying using senior driving test questions.